PureSolTechnologies/versioning/README.md

 Versioning
 ==========

-Versioning is a library by PureSol Technologies bundling providing support to handle versions in a way defined by Semantic Versioning (http://semver.org).
+Versioning is a library by PureSol Technologies providing functionality to manage and handle versions in a way defined by Semantic Versioning (http://semver.org).

 __General information about the project can be found at:__